ayousry42/u3brain/Plans/Server Network Requirements.md

 ### Goals
 1. Have secure access to internal network from outside (Extranet)
-2. Securely host a reliable website on College servero
+2. Securely host a reliable website on College server

 ### Extranet Solutions